The CMRAO issues the following types of licences:

-The last day you can apply for a Transitional General Licence is January 29, 2018.
+The application deadline has been extended.
+The last day you can apply for a Transitional General Licence is March 30, 2018.
 You can renew your Transitional General Licence annually for up to three years from the time the licence was issued.

 You should apply for a Limited Licence if, on November 1, 2017, you have provided condo management services for less than two years (2,920 hours) within the previous five years.
 There are currently no education requirements for a Limited Licence.
 Learn more about the conditions of a Limited Licence.